BadChoice/daikiri/readme.md

     NSArray* allHeros = [Hero all];
 ```

-If you want, there are the convenience methods to to those basic actions direcly from a dictionary
+If you want, there are the convenience methods to to those basic actions directly from a dictionary

 ```